Overview

 User profile

-After logged in successfully, the user profile in the SAMLResponse
+After successfully logging in, the user profile in the returned SAMLResponse

 XML Attribute Name | User field |